1.4 Key issues of thesis guidance

 Forms and time reservation of the thesis guidance

-• At the beginning of the thesis, for example in the first small group meeting, the advisor reviews the principles and practices of the thesis guidance together with the student.
+• At the beginning of the thesis, for example in the first small group meeting, the supervisor reviews the principles and practices of the thesis guidance together with the student.

-• The advisor organizes small group meetings and, if necessary, you can request additional individual guidance.
+• The supervisor organizes small group meetings and, if necessary, you can request additional individual guidance.

 • In the small group meetings, you present the progress of your work to your group, such as the thesis plan, analysis and finished thesis.
-Agree on the presentations with your advisor.
+Agree on the presentations with your supervisor.

 • You are expected to attend the guidance meetings 100% and to participate actively in the discussion.
 In pair work, both students participate in the guidance as equals.

-• The advisor is given a maximum of 15 hours per Bachelor’s thesis and 20 hours per Master’s thesis for guidance, reading the thesis, giving feedback and assessment.
+• The supervisor is given a maximum of 15 hours per Bachelor’s thesis and 20 hours per Master’s thesis for guidance, reading the thesis, giving feedback and assessment.

 • During the thesis process, you may need individual study arrangements, for example due to dyslexia.
 In this case, make an appointment with the study counselor, who will assess the necessary study arrangements.